cpa4001/COP3003_IntegrationProject/README.md

   - Shown in the methods of the Backlog class

 - Follow best practices for style and readability
+  - Shown in decreased compiler warnings using ClangTidy using bugprone*, cppcoreguidelines*, google*, modernize*, readability* checks
+  - Shown by following google style guide

 - Follow best practices for documentation
+- shown in external documentation with doxygen
+- shown in header comment docs for every file and function definition, and for most data structures